blackchip-org/lfs-rpm/README.md

 stage is built in a separate podman container and the results of the build are exported for use in the next stage.

-There is an additional stage named "config" that loads in the results from stage2 and applies any necessary configurations for the initial boot.
+There is an additional stage named "final" that loads in the results from stage2 and applies any necessary configurations for the initial boot.

 The full procedure to build LFS without `build-all` is: